litajupiter/udacity-arcade-game-clone/README.md

 Functionality
 =============

 This version of the Udacity Classic Arcade Game Clone of Frogger is by Brianne Williams (née Hennel).
-Reference sources include: W3Schools, YouTube (Ben Cunningham, Udacity), and the Udacity Front-End Web Developer Nanodegree Support Facebook Group.
+Reference sources include: Mozilla Developer Network (MDN), W3Schools, YouTube (Ben Cunningham, Udacity), and the Udacity Front-End Web Developer Nanodegree Support Facebook Group.

 To run the game, open index.html in your web browser.